jamesonwilliams/offline-first-demo/README.md

 * I chose Kotlin because it is modern, type-safe, and familiar.
 * In the JVM ecosystem, some popular server frameworks are Spring Boot and Ktor.
-I chose Spring Boot because I wasn't sure what all I'd include in the server to start, and wanted a broad ecosystem from which to draw on tools and documentation.
+I chose Spring Boot because I wasn't sure what-all I'd include in the server to start, and wanted a broad ecosystem from which to draw on tools and documentation.
 * I chose an in-memory H2 database for simplicity.

-I chose GraphQL because I needed realtime communication, and among subscriptions solutions, GraphQL has some of the most robust tooling.
+I chose GraphQL because I needed real-time communication, and among subscription solutions, GraphQL has some of the most robust tooling.
-I'm also more familiar with it than I am in using bare WebSockets or gRPC.
+I'm also more familiar with it than I am with using bare WebSockets or gRPC.